- Have a general question about the program? Go to our FAQs Page

 Raise awareness of the problem of tobacco use in their state or community;

 Encourage youth to reject the tobacco industry's deceptive marketing and stay tobacco-free; and

 Urge elected officials to take action to protect kids from tobacco.

-Kick Butts Day is organized by the Campaign for Tobacco-Free Kids and sponsored by the United Health Foundation.
+Kick Butts Day is organized by the Campaign for Tobacco-Free Kids.
 The first Kick Butts Day was held in 1996.